20ChaituR/neuralnets/README.md

 Here, there are two connectivity layers, shown by the two matrices.
 The first layer connects two nodes to two nodes, and the second layer connects two nodes to one node.

+## Structure of the Training Data File

+The format of the training data is as follows: On the first line, the number of test cases, number of input nodes, number of output nodes are given.
+Then, on the following lines, for each test case, first the input values are given, space-separated, then the expected output values are given space-separated.

+An example of a training data file is:

+    3 2 1
+    0 0
+    0
+    0 1
+    1
+    1 0
+    1

+In this case, there are 3 test cases, each with 2 input nodes and 1 output node.